kbegiedza/kbegiedza.github.io/tutorials/_posts/2023-05-24-feature-management-in-dotnet-core.md

 ### Basic usage

+For simplicity in this tutorial we are focusing on using `appsettings.json` but take a note that you can use any `IConfiguration` compatible provider to define feature flags.

 As mentioned before we will utilize build-in DI container, so we have to add our feature management to it while configuring services for host:

 ```c#